deadlydog/PowerShell.tiPS/ReadMe.md

 By default tiPS does not automatically show tips or update itself, so you must configure it to do so.

+Tips will only be automatically shown in interactive PowerShell sessions, so that they do not appear unexpectedly when running scripts or other automated processes.

 ## Commands

 ### 📰 Show a tip